SAML-Toolkits/ruby-saml/README.md

   settings.private_key = "PRIVATE KEY TEXT WITH BEGIN/END HEADER AND FOOTER"
 ```

-Note that the same certificate and private key are used for all SP encryption and signing-related functions.
+Note that the same certificate (and its associated private key) are used to perform
-Ruby SAML does not currently allow to specify different certificates for each function.
+all decryption and signing-related functions (1-4) above.
+Ruby SAML does not currently allow
+to specify different certificates for each function.

 You may also globally set the SP signature and digest method, to be used in SP signing (functions 1 and 2 above):